clinei/codeliteral/README.md

 #### Document

-Mark points of interest and the intended program flow.
+Mark the points of interest and the intended program flow.
 Make your documentation interactive.
 Reuse debug visualizations and explain the most arcane concepts.
 Save it all to a file.

 #### Automate